-Several authors studied the structure of the moat flow using Doppler signal \citep{Sheeley_Batnagar71,Sheeley72}, by tracking surface features, such as granules \citep{MullerMena87,shine87} or small-scale magnetic elements \citep{Sheeley72,harvey73,hagenaar05}, or using helioseismology \citep{gizon00}.
-One of the conclusions of these studies is that the outflow has properties similar to those of supergranulation \cite[see notably][]{brickhouse88}, albeit with a larger velocity $\sim 1~$km/s.
-It is however unclear whether or not this flow has anything to do with the regular supergranulation, as the outflow is centred on a strong field region in that case whereas it is the supergranulation inflow vertices that coincide with magnetic flux concentrations in the quiet Sun.
-As far as supergranulation is concerned, nevertheless, the lesson to be learned from helioseismology of sunspot regions is that magnetoconvection in strong fields has the naturally ability to produce a variety of coherent outflows and inflows at various horizontal and vertical scales in the vicinity of regions of strong magnetic flux.
-This phenomenology may be worth exploring further in the somewhat scaled-down system consisting of the supergranulation flow and local flux concentrations associated with the magnetic network in the quiet Sun (see Section~\ref{dynamical} in this review).
+The structure of the moat flow has been probed using the Doppler signal \citep{Sheeley_Batnagar71,Sheeley72}, the tracking of surface features, such as granules \citep{MullerMena87,shine87} or small-scale magnetic elements \citep{Sheeley72,harvey73,hagenaar05}, and with helioseismology \citep{gizon00}.
+The outflow appears to have properties similar to those of supergranulation \cite[see notably][]{brickhouse88}, albeit with a larger velocity $\sim 1$~km/s.
+It remains unclear whether this strong-field dynamical behaviour has anything in common with supergranulation though.
+The outflow in this case is centred on a strong field region whereas it is the supergranulation inflow vertices that coincide with magnetic flux concentrations in the quiet Sun \citep[see, e.g.,][]{requerey17}.